Gary Anderson (darts player): 2018: World Matchplay and UK Open champion

-Anderson kicked off the second half of the year with an 8–4 victory over Rob Cross in the final of the US Darts Masters where he hit the tournament high checkout of 164 in the final leg.
-The following week, his World Series success would come to an end after a first round defeat in the Shanghai Darts Masters.
-His form was soon to return in the World Matchplay where he hit a £45,000 nine-dart finish against Joe Cullen in the quarter-finals.
-With a defeat over Cullen and Jeffrey de Zwaan, who had beaten other two-time world champions Michael van Gerwen and Adrian Lewis in the first two rounds, Anderson met Mensur Suljović in the final.
-In the longest match in Matchplay history, Anderson defeated Suljović 21–19 in the best of 35 match with the stipulation that the game must be won by 2 clear legs.
-The tournament saw Anderson hit 52 180s, the most ever in a winning effort at the Matchplay, and second overall only to the 56 that Adrian Lewis hit in his 2013 campaign that ended in defeat by Phil Taylor.
+Anderson defeated Rob Cross 8–4 in the final of the 2018 US Darts Masters where he hit the tournament high checkout of 164 in the final leg.
+The following week, he would suffer a first round defeat in the 2018 Shanghai Darts Masters, losing to Royden Lam 6–5 in a deciding leg.

+Anderson returned to form at the 2018 World Matchplay, defeating Stephen Bunting 10–7 and Van Barneveld 11–9 before achieving a 19–17 victory over Joe Cullen in the quarter-finals, hitting a nine-dart finish which earned him £45,000.

+Anderson met Mensur Suljović in the final.
+In the longest match in World Matchplay history, Anderson defeated Suljović 21–19 in the best of 35 match with the stipulation that the game must be won by 2 clear legs.
+The tournament saw Anderson hit 52 180s, the most ever in a winning effort at the Matchplay, and second overall only to the 56 that Adrian Lewis hit in his 2013 campaign.

 After taking second in his group with victories over Michael van Gerwen and Dave Chisnall, but a loss to Daryl Gurney, Anderson would meet Suljović again in the semi-final of the 2018 Champions League of Darts.
 The Scotsman secured an 11–4 victory over the Austrian to avenge his defeat in the 2017 Final where the Austrian won 11–9.
 Anderson was quick to follow up with another 11–4 victory in the final against his fellow countryman Peter Wright to become the third champion in as many stagings of the tournament.
 A week later in the World Grand Prix, Anderson would again struggle when he fell to the reigning champion Daryl Gurney for the second time in two weeks, with a 3–0 defeat in the quarter-finals.

 In November, Anderson went undefeated in the group stage of the Grand Slam and met MVG in the semi-final having only lost 12 legs combined in the prior rounds.
-Anderson took the set 16–12 before meeting Gerwyn Price in the final.
-After at one point leading the match 11–8, Anderson was visibly distracted by Price, and only won 2 of the next 10 legs, to lose 13–16 in the controversial final.
-The following week in the 2018 Players Championship Finals, Anderson once again met MVG in the semi-finals with each of them having only given up 9 legs in the tournament so far.
-This time around, Van Gerwen would get the advantage, winning 11–9 before losing to Daryl Gurney by the same margin in the final.
+Anderson won the match 16–12 to setup a meeting with Gerwyn Price in the final.
+After at one point leading the match 11–8, Anderson was visibly distracted by Price, and only won 2 of the next 10 legs, to lose 16–13 in the controversial final.
+The following week in the 2018 Players Championship Finals, Anderson once again met Van Gerwen in the semi-finals with each of them having only given up 9 legs in the tournament so far.
+This time around, Van Gerwen would win 11–9.